Get The Golf Stars App

 Scan Our QR Codes With Your Mobile Device

-A tee box color/name is shown on each online scorecard that matches the division (level of difficulty) that you and your challengers are playing from.
+A tee box colour/name is shown on each online scorecard.
+This colour matches the division (level of difficulty) that you and your challengers are playing from.
 The golfers with the most points, based on each 9-holes is the winner.
-Winners are decided by points and not strokes.
-Each golfer is trying to shoot their ball closest to the hole on every shot.
+If it is a tie the software will automatically determine the winner based on a predetermined calculation.

 An individual point is awarded after each shot provided that one of the balls in play lands closer to the hole and the shot lands on the green or fairway.

 A ball on the green – beats a ball on the fairway even if the ball in the fairway is closer to the hole.

 A ball on the fairway – beats a ball in the second cut even if the ball in the second cut is closer to the hole.

 A ball in the second cut – (if there is one at that golf course) is considered in play and eligible for a point.

 The ball on the fairway or second cut that is determined closer to the hole is the one that is used for the next shots.
 A marker is placed where the ball landed and golfers must shoot within 1 yard of that marker but no closer to the hole and on the same surface.